BIOLOGY FOR LIFE

 • Summer Ecology Research

-The Student’s t-test is a statistical test that compares the mean and standard deviation of two samples to see if there is a significant difference between them.
-In an experiment, a t-test might be used to calculate whether or not differences seen between the control and each experimental group are a factor of the manipulated variable or simply the result of chance.
+The Student’s t-test is an inferential statistical test that compares the mean and standard deviation of two samples to see if there is a significant difference between them or if a difference could have occurred by chance alone.

 Picture